Tour de France TV channel, highlights and how to watch every stage online

 The finish to the race will look rather different, too, as a time trial in Nice replaces the traditional Champs-Elysees sprint due to the ongoing preparations for Paris 2024.
 The individual time trial will be the first to conclude the Tour since 1989, when Greg LeMond memorably pipped Laurent Fignon in the closest edition in history.

-Here’s everything you need to know ahead of the 2024 Tour de France.
+Here’s everything you need to know about the 2024 Tour de France.

 How to watch live